-Appeals related to any disciplinary actions resulting from violations of these policies should be taken to the vice provost.
+Appeals related to any disciplinary actions resulting from violations of these policies should be taken to the VPAA of PGS.

 The SNU Technology Advisory Committee will be responsible to periodically review and revise these policies.
 Final approval of these policies rests with the President's Cabinet.